 The finished Hook Tie is an elegant, symmetrical knot said to be ideal for thin and/or sleeved high-tech lines (Kevlar, etc.).
 I've used it on very light (15-20lb) line and on sleeved 50lb Kevlar bowstring.

-This is a favorite knot for thin lines.
+This is a useful knot for thin lines.
 It's easy to tie, reliable, and looks good.
-Sources recommend doubling thin line for these.
+Sources recommend doubling thin line.
 The extra tuck is regarded as an option, but efficiency drops to as low as 80% without it.
-(Nevertheless it's not shown tucked on most fishing web sites.)

 The trick to tying this one on any type of line is to snug it up just enough to allow it to slide, and no more, before sliding the knot up to the swivel to tighten.
 It even works on waxed line.